vRP-framework/vRP/README.md

 ```

-##### Registering choices to the main menu
+##### Registering choices to menus

-The main menu is generated using an event, this is useful to add special choices if needed.
+Menus are generated using events, this is useful to add special choices if needed.
+The full list of menu events from core modules is available in 'vrp/cfg/gui.lua'.
+IMPORTANT: menu registration via vRP.openMenu(source, menudata, event) is deprecated.
+Use vRP.constructMenu(source, menudata, event) instead.

 ```lua
 -- in another resource using the proxy interface